State of Illinois

 As part of its continuum of coordinated transition services for youth with disabilities, DRS offers a wide range of services to students at local high schools through the Secondary Transitional Experience Program (STEP).

 STEP is a work experience program that helps students with disabilities prepare to transition to employment and community participation during and after high school.

-Students learn to become productive, self-sufficient adults through a variety of STEP experiences.
-These experiences:
+Students work towards independence and self-sufficiency through engagement in a variety of STEP experiences.
+These experiences include:

-¦ Assist students in developing desirable work habits and realistic career goals;
+¦ Assisting students in developing desirable work habits and realistic career goals;

-¦ Provide opportunities for students to explore careers;
+¦ Providing opportunities for students to explore careers;

-¦ Offer meaningful work experiences through on-the-job placement; and
+¦ Offering meaningful work experiences through on-the-job placement; and

-¦ Encourage students to develop the social and personal skills needed to maintain successful employment.
+¦ Encouraging students to strengthen the social and personal skills needed to maintain successful employment.

-Vocational rehabilitation specialists work with students to individualize STEP services to meet their needs.
-Other services include:
+Vocational Rehabilitation Counselors work with students to individualize STEP services to meet their needs.
+Students also receive Pre-employment Transition Services (PTS) which include: